helix-editor/termina/README.md

 Currently Crossterm does not support reading VT sequences on Windows while Termwiz does.
 Termina will bail if the host terminal does not support VT.

+Note that there are some places where Termina reaches into the Windows Console API.
+These match Microsoft's recommendation for [exceptions for using Windows Console APIs](https://learn.microsoft.com/en-us/windows/console/classic-vs-vt#exceptions-for-using-windows-console-apis).

 Termina also aims to minimize dependencies.
 Both Crossterm and Termwiz use the `winapi` crate which is unmaintained and superseded by the official `windows-sys` crate from Microsoft.
 Termina also aims to drop heavier dependencies from Crossterm like `mio`.